farad-alam/TypeScript-Problem-Solving/readme.md

-# How TypeScript Helped Me Write Better Code (And Break Less Things)
+# How does TypeScript help in improving code quality and project maintainability?

 ## What Even Is TypeScript?